Alamin02/Ovidhaan/README.md

 An English-to-Bengali dictionary made out of scraped web data

 ## Flask API
-- Change directory to `api` and install the dependencies from requirements.txt
+- To run the API Install the dependencies from requirements.txt
 - Use the command `python run.py` file to start server at `http://localhost:5000/`
 - For unit testing, install `pytest` and then enter command `pytest test_api.py`